Conditions Limited to Pregnancy

 Pathophysiology

 Pregnancy-specific disorders arise from altered placentation, immune response, vascular regulation, metabolic stress, and endocrine shifts unique to gestation.
 Early conditions include miscarriage spectrum, ectopic pregnancy, and hyperemesis gravidarum.
-Mid-late complications include placenta previa/abruption, preterm labor and membrane rupture, gestational diabetes, and hypertensive disorders.
+Mid-late complications include placenta previa/abruption, preterm labor and membrane rupture, gestational diabetes, hypertensive disorders, and cholestasis of pregnancy.

 Maternal-fetal compromise can progress through hemorrhage, uteroplacental insufficiency, seizure risk, infection, and metabolic instability.
 Disease severity and gestational timing determine intervention urgency and delivery planning.